kubastan/CLIM680_Project/README.md

 ### **Summary, Discussion, Results, and Future Work**

 While the UFS model shows the general eastward propagation of the MJO, there are clear discrepancies when compared to the MSWEP observational data.
 The composite analysis suggests that the UFS has a somewhat muted signal, especially in the active and suppressed phases of the MJO.
 This suggests that the model may be underestimating the strength of the convection in these regions, leading to less pronounced anomalies in the model output.
 The lag-regression analysis provides additional support for this conclusion, as the UFS model shows a weaker eastward propagation of the MJO.
 When looking at the slopes of the max tracking of the observations vs the model we see that the model slope is higher indicated slightly slower eastward propogation.
-Through estimating the phase speed we see that the phase speed for observations is roughly 5.86 m/s while in the model it is 5.6 m/s
+Through estimating the phase speed we see that the phase speed for observations is roughly 5.86 m/s while in the model it is 5.6 m/s.
+While this is not really a very large difference, only 4%, it can play a significant role in the timing of these events and the atmoshperic feedbacks that come along with it.

-This could be due to the lower resolution in the UFS model, inhibiting its ability to protray smaller scale atmospheric disturbances such as convection.
+These differences could be due to the lower resolution in the UFS model, inhibiting its ability to protray smaller scale atmospheric disturbances such as convection.
 The problem could also lie in the convective parameterization of the model.
 The next steps would be to look at other atmospheric variables that drive the MJO as well such as Moist Static Energy and lower-level winds.
 Once I am able to analyze these variables and if they show a similar result the next step is to diagnose where exactly the problem lies in the model.